Attems: Notable historic properties

-In the countryside of Štajerska we find one of the most beautiful palaces of the Baroque period on Slovenian territory.
-The palace was constructed at the end of the 17th century and completed around 1740 by Ignazio Maria von Attems, from the branch Attems-Petzenstein.
+In the countryside of Štajerska we find one of the most beautiful chateaux of the Baroque period on Slovenian territory.
+The building was constructed at the end of the 17th century and completed around 1740 by Ignazio Maria von Attems, from the branch Attems-Petzenstein.
 The Palace is found about 15 km south of Slovenska Bistrica, where the family owned a castle in the city centre (then nationalised by the Yugoslavian state after the second world war).
-The palace consists of an Italian baroque-style garden, remarkable stuccoes and frescoes, particularly found in the knight's hall.
+The house consists of an Italian baroque-style garden, remarkable stuccoes and frescoes, particularly found in the knight's hall.